reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ### Creating a POST Endpoint
 The `POST` method is used when we want to create a new resource in the database.

-With this `POST` method we will cover the requirement "The admin user can add new book into the bookstore".
+With this `POST` method we will cover the requirement: "The admin user can add new book into the bookstore".

 Now, let us take a look how we can create new data:
 ```java